-Orlando Airport, which sits just 6 miles southeast of downtown Orlando, Florida was once designated as an emergency landing site for NASA’s Space Shuttles.
+Orlando International Airport (MCO), which sits just 6 miles southeast of downtown Orlando, Florida was once designated as an emergency landing site for NASA’s Space Shuttles.

 Orlando International Airport’s IATA callsign, MCO Airport, dates back to its days as a military installation, the McCoy Air Force Base.
 During its decades as a commercial airport, MCO has grown exponentially in terms of the number of passengers served each year.